Limasha-Githmal/Limasha-Githmal/README.md

 🎓 Currently diving deep into Software Engineering
 🛠️ Passionate about building full-stack apps and all things tech
-🚀 Founder of iNLAX — building digital tools for the future
+🚀 Founder of Kozaa — building digital tools for the future
-✍️ Sharing my thoughts on tech on Medium
-🌐 Check out my work: [Portfolio](#) <!-- Add your actual portfolio link here -->
 📬 Reach me at: limashagithmal@gmail.com
 ⚡ Fun fact: My code probably has more coffee than logic ☕